Last updated: November 17th, 2020

 The basic functionality described above is absolutely free.
 For larger teams, Mailtrap offers additional awesome features, included in the paid billing plans.
-Below are some useful tips on using them.
+Below you will find some useful tips on using them.

 Carefully organized data

 To keep everything in order and be able to easily find or share necessary data, set up a new inbox for each test server, and then group them into Projects.

 Your inbox is already a part of a Project (“My Inboxes”, by default).
 To customize it, go to your Mailtrap home page and use the three-dots menu next to the Project name.
-Also, you can delete it by pressing the Delete icon, and then create a New Project.
+Also, you can delete project by pressing the Delete icon, and then create a New Project.
 Keep in mind that if you delete your project, all inboxes inside it will be removed too.

-Mailtrap lets you to share your inboxes with other users as well as invite new members to collaborate within a whole project.
+Mailtrap allows you to share your inboxes with other users, as well as invite new members to collaborate within a project.

 Let’s go back to the Inbox Settings.
 To invite your teammates (or anyone you wish) to work together on debugging your emails, switch to the Team Members tab.
-Just enter an email address and this user will get full access to your inbox and all the messages within (after confirming your request by email).
-If this address is not registered in Mailtrap yet, its owner will be offered to create a free account first.
+Enter an email address and this user will gain full access to your inbox and all the messages within (after confirming your request by email).
+If this address is not yet registered in Mailtrap, its owner will first be asked to create a free account.